The ‘Barbie’ bonanza continues at the box office, ‘Oppenheimer’ holds the No. 2 spot

 NEW YORK (AP) — A week later, the "Barbenheimer" boom has not abated.

-"Barbie," the pink-infused pop sensation, has seen remarkably sustained business following its year-best $162 million opening.
-Its ticket sales dipped only 43%.
+“Having two movies from rival studios linked in this way and both boosting each other's fortunes — both box-office wise and it terms of their profile — I don't know if there's a comp for this in the annals of box-office history," said Dergarabedian.
+“There's really no comparison for this.”

+Following its year-best $162 million opening, the pink-infused pop sensation of “Barbie” saw remarkably sustained business through the week and into the weekend.
+The film outpaced Nolan's “The Dark Knight" to have the best first 11 days in theaters of any Warner Bros. release ever.

-“Barbie” has also outpaced Nolan’s “The Dark Knight” to notch the best first two weeks in theaters of any Warner Bros. release.
-It’s rapidly accumulated $351.4 million in U.S. and Canadian theaters, a rate that will soon make it the biggest box office hit of the summer.
+“Barbie” has rapidly accumulated $351.4 million in U.S. and Canadian theaters, a rate that will soon make it the biggest box-office hit of the summer.
 Every day it’s played, “Barbie" has made at least $20 million.

-"Oppenheimer," from Universal Pictures, again landed in second place with an estimated $46.2 million.
-It, too, held especially strong in its second weekend, with sales decreasing just 44%.
-Nolan's three-hour drama starring Cillian Murphy as atomic bomb physicist J. Robert Oppenheimer has accrued $174.1 million thus far.
+And the “Barbie” effect isn't just in North America.
+The film made $122.2 million internationally over the weekend.
+Its global tally has reached $775 million.
+It's the kind of business that astounds even veteran studio executives.

+“That's a crazy number,” said Jeff Goldstein, distribution chief for Warner Bros.
+“There's just a built-in audience that wants to be part of the zeitgeist of the moment.
+Wherever you go, people are wearing pink.
+Pink is taking over the world."

 The week's top new release, Walt Disney Co.'s "Haunted Mansion," an adaptation of the Disney theme park attraction, was easily overshadowed by the "Barbenheimer" blitz.
 The film, which cost about $150 million, debuted with $24 million domestically and $9 million in overseas sales.
 "Haunted Mansion," directed by Justin Simien ("Dear White People," "Bad Hair") and starring an ensemble of LaKeith Stanfield, Tiffany Haddish, Owen Wilson, Danny DeVito and Rosario Dawson, struggled to overcome mediocre reviews.